chuanqisun/htmaa-2025/src/posts/week-06/index.md

 This week was a gauntlet of trial and error, but the lessons were invaluable.

+- **Heeding the instructions in class.** could have prevented the burning of the ICS-43434 breakout board.
 - **Check component availability before designing.** A simple stock check can save a complete redesign.
 - **Think about the manufacturing process during design.** Constraints like non-plated through-holes fundamentally change how a board must be laid out.
 - **Double-check orientations,** especially when two-sided PCBs are involved.
 Mirroring is easy to forget and fatal to a design.